-- Wear black or something colorful that will have a contrast to the white building; in other words, it may not be a good idea to wear all white
+- Wear black or something colorful that will a contrast with the white building; in other words, it may not be a good idea to wear an white

 - Get up close and admire the beautiful decorations on the wall!

-- You can take some beautiful pictures with the reflection of the pool in the garden.
+- You can take some beautiful pictures of the reflection of the pool in the garden.